Simplicity S65 Cordless Multi-Use Review

 Deep cleaning results

-Another impressive aspect of the Simplicity S65 is its deep cleaning performance, which is excellent (again) for close to a budget-level cordless stick vacuum.
+Another impressive aspect of the Simplicity S65 is its deep cleaning performance, which is excellent (again) for a (close to a) budget-level cordless stick vacuum.

-It picked up an average of 97.5% in two tests at the max setting.
+It achieved an average of 97.5% in two tests at the maximum setting.

 Hair wrap results

-Lastly, in the cleaning experiments, we’ll look at the hair wrap tests, where I check how well a vacuum’s brush roll will resist tangles from varying hair strand lengths.
+Lastly, in the cleaning experiments, we’ll examine the hair wrap tests, where I assess how well a vacuum’s brush roll resists tangles from varying hair strand lengths.

-I did the tests on hard floors and carpets for a more detailed overview of what to expect.
+I conducted the tests on both hard floors and carpets to provide a more detailed overview of what to expect.

 Hard floor

-The Simplicity S65 was excellent up to eleven-inch strands but struggled with thirteen-inch hair.
+The Simplicity S65 was excellent, with strands up to eleven inches long, but it struggled with hair that was thirteen inches long.

-Nonetheless, these are excellent results given it doesn’t have any comb system to untangle hair from the roller.
+Nonetheless, these are excellent results, given that it doesn’t have a comb system to untangle hair from the roller.

-The dustbin design is good enough to keep hair strands inside the dustbin container and not on the mesh filter.
+The dustbin design is sufficient to prevent hair strands from falling onto the mesh filter.

 However, there were instances where it wrapped around the middle filter piece.